The MLSYNTH App

 • For the average policy analyst or master’s student:

-• Steep learning curve across stats, math, code, causal inference
+• Steep learning curve which demands solid stats, math, code, causal inference background

 Two Ways to Pay